 Roman Roadmarkers: Milestone road markers

-As the Roman empire expanded across Europe, they used thousands of milestones (milliaria) all along the Roman empire’s intricate road system to mark distances.
+As the Roman Empire expanded across Europe, they used thousands of milestones (miliaria) all along the Roman Empire’s intricate road system to mark distances.

-These Roman milestone markers were usually simple obelisks, stone pillars, marble or granite with inscriptions that included a distance from the start or “head” of the road.
+These Roman milestone markers were usually simple obelisks, stone pillars, marble or granite with inscriptions that included a distance from the road’s start or “head.”
 You can still find these ancient road markers along old roads with their weathered inscriptions barely readable.
 List of Roman milestones).

 A Roman mile (mille passum, meaning “a thousand paces”) was measured by 1,000 paces.
 Each pace was equivalent to five Roman feet lined up heel to toe.
 In other words, one Roman mile was equal to 5,000 Roman feet.
 In toddays measurements thats about 4,850 ft / 1, 480 meters.